owntone/owntone-server/docs/advanced/multiple-instances.md

 Then run `owntone -c /etc/owntone-zone.conf` to run owntone with the new zone configuration.

-Owntone has a `systemd` template which lets you run this automatically on systems that use systemd.
+OwnTone has a `systemd` template which lets you run this automatically on systems that use systemd.
 You can start or enable the service for a `zone` by `sudo systemctl start owntone@zone` and check that it is running with `sudo systemctl status owntone@zone`.
-Use `sudo systemctl enable ownton@zone` to get the service to start on reboot.
+Use `sudo systemctl enable owntone@zone` to get the service to start on reboot.